chain4travel/camino-docs/docs/validator-guides/add-validator-with-curl.md

 ## Consortium Member

-If you participated in the pre-sale and provided a wallet address, you are already designated as a **Consortium Member**.
+If you participated in the pre-sale, provided a wallet address, and are a travel-related company, you are already designated as a **Consortium Member**.

 If you are not or you wish to be added as one for the Camino Testnet `columbus`, please contact us through [Discord](https://discord.gg/camino).